 2) Miami Beach Cinematheque

-Founded and captained by avid movie aficionado, Dana Keith, the Miami Beach Cinematheque, also known as the MBC was once established in a small storefront at Española Way.
-Now, the MBC is about to stir up the Miami cinema scene by presenting an interesting, innovative and wacky style films to the shores of South Beach.
+Founded and captained by avid movie fan, Dana Keith, the Miami Beach Cinematheque, also known as the MBC was once established in a small storefront at Española Way.
+Now, the MBC is about to stir up the Miami cinema scene by presenting interesting, innovative, and wacky-style films to the shores of South Beach.

-It is making its move to freshly furbished momentous Miami Beach City Hall located at 1130 Washington Avenue as it’s new nerve center.
-The 75-seater screening room offers an artistic and unique environment which was brought to life by interior designer Jeffrey Barone from Bonfaide Design, as well as architect Scott Weinkle, the MBC would not only feature movie screenings but they also boasts a library and a bookshop.
+It is making its move to freshly furbished momentous Miami Beach City Hall located at 1130 Washington Avenue as its new nerve center.
+The 75-seater screening room offers an artistic and unique environment that was brought to life by interior designer Jeffrey Barone from Bonfaide Design, as well as architect Scott Weinkle, the MBC would not only feature movie screenings but also boast a library and a bookshop.

 3) Miami International Art Fair (MIA)

-Located at the Miami Beach Convention Center, where the original Art Basel was first set in, art enthusiasts who missed the last Art Basel can rejoice with the second time, once a year edition of Miami’s latest art festival or fair.
-This time around, there would be over a total of 1,200 established and the up and coming artists to feature their works as well as 73 exhibitors.
+Located at the Miami Beach Convention Center, where the original Art Basel was first set, art enthusiasts who missed the last Art Basel can rejoice with the second time, a once-a-year edition of Miami’s latest art festival or fair.
+This time around, there would be over a total of 1,200 established and up-and-coming artists to feature their works as well as 73 exhibitors.

-The Miami International Art Fair this year will center on contemporary, up to date and modern art as well as usage of various new media and installations.
-One of the highlights is Colombian artist, Claudia Hakim who’s forte is using industrial parts to come up with art pieces, such as the floating steel curtains which was custom-made for the fair.
+The Miami International Art Fair this year will center on contemporary, up-to-date, and modern art as well as the usage of various new media and installations.
+One of the highlights is Colombian artist, Claudia Hakim whose forte is using industrial parts to come up with art pieces, such as the floating steel curtains which were custom-made for the fair.

 4) 1111 Lincoln Road

-Some of the popular and hip places here are the Nespresso café, the Brazilian style boutique Osklen, the Italian boutique Coltorti (which is the only one boutique branch outside of Italy), and the elegant fusion of book store and art gallery called the Taschen.
+Some of the famous and hip places here are the Nespresso café, the Brazilian-style boutique Osklen, the Italian boutique Coltorti (which is the only boutique branch outside of Italy), and the elegant fusion of book store and art gallery called the Taschen.

-But nothing compares to the Alchemist, owned by curators and founders Erika and Roma Cohen.
-The Alchemist is a fashion and jewelry boutique which has the unique architecture feature of ‘floating’ display glass boxes in the middle of concrete columns which was designed by AIA award winning architect, Rene Gonzales.
+But nothing compares to The Alchemist, owned by curators and founders Erika and Roma Cohen.
+The Alchemist is a fashion and jewelry boutique that has the unique architectural feature of ‘floating’ display glass boxes in the middle of concrete columns which was designed by AIA award-winning architect, Rene Gonzales.

 5) British Establishments

-There are plenty of English influences in South Beach, Miami and these British businesses are doing very well in the mix of Miami’s subtropical climate, with the likes of the Balans on Lincoln Road doing so well, as well as the contemporary English-Chinese diner, Hakkasan, located inside the Fontainebleau hotel.
-One of the most admired and well received British Imports in Miami, however, has to be the Soho Beach House, located not too far south from the Fontainebleau hotel.
+There are plenty of English influences in South Beach, Miami, and these British businesses are doing very well in the mix of Miami’s subtropical climate, with the likes of the Balans on Lincoln Road doing so well, as well as the contemporary English-Chinese diner, Hakkasan, located inside the Fontainebleau hotel.
+One of the most admired and well-received British Imports in Miami, however, has to be the Soho Beach House, located not too far south of the Fontainebleau hotel.

 It is situated inside the aged Art Deco Sovereign Hotel and a tower constructed recently right next to it.
 Garnished with vivid Cuba tiled floors as well as fresh tropical furnishings, this clubhouse holds 50 guest rooms and many other amenities such as the Cecconi’s restaurant, a Cowshed spa, and a uniquely themed Cuba café ala the 1940s.
 The Soho Beach House might be a private club but hotel guests get to roam the premises.

-With a full-day ticket you are given full access to Acqualina Resort & Spa with various therapies ranging from ayuverdic to scent, touch and sound with over 40 classes.
-Fans of soulcycle could take it up at Mondrian Hotel as it is the only place with Soulcycle classes available out of New York.
+With a full-day ticket, you are given full access to Acqualina Resort & Spa with various therapies ranging from ayurvedic to scent, touch, and sound with over 40 classes.
+Fans of SoulCycle could take it up at Mondrian Hotel as it is the only place with SoulCycle classes available out of New York.

 7) Hip eatery

-Located in Coconut Grove, the triple treat of restaurant made happen by Jonathan Eismann, is the place to go if you are sick of the entire big and glamorous diner scene and want to opt for something more local and not flocked by tourists.
-The Spartico, Mayfair Hotel and Spa just recently opened but are already known to serve the best pizzas in Miami (305.779.5100).
+Located in Coconut Grove, the triple treat of the restaurant made happen by Jonathan Eismann is the place to go if you are sick of the entire big and glamorous diner scene and want to opt for something more local and not flocked by tourists.
+The Spartico, Mayfair Hotel, and Spa just recently opened but are already known to serve the best pizzas in Miami (305.779.5100).

 Gigi serves Asian fast food delights such as the famous pork belly and tempura eggplant.
-It is located in the hippest part of the city which is right under Miami’s Design District in midtown.
+It is located in the city’s hippest part, right under Miami’s Design District in midtown.

 They might serve Asian cuisine, but the talents behind Gigi are local chef Jeff McInnis and owner, Amir Ben-Zion.
-In uptown MiMo (Miami Modern) lies the Red Light which serves Caribbean and New Orleans cuisine whipped up by Chef Kris Wessel in a 1950s themed motel like eatery.
+In uptown MiMo (Miami Modern) lies the Red Light which serves Caribbean and New Orleans cuisine whipped up by Chef Kris Wessel in a 1950s-themed motel and eatery.

 8) Coral Gables

-Coral Gables is full of magnificent architectural structures and designs that would just amaze your eyes.
+Coral Gables is full of magnificent architectural structures and designs that will amaze your eyes.
 George Merrick, the founder of Coral Gables found and developed this place in the 1920s which covers a huge 12-square-mile deliberated area of houses and community buildings, especially ones from the Spanish Colonial design.

 One of the familiar sights at Coral Gables is the Biltmore Hotel.

-The attraction of Coral Gables are the likes of the themed villages from various cultures like the 18th Century of France and the French Normandy, Dutch, Chinese, Florida Pioneer and South African.
-The place is also garnished by beautiful fountains and stunning plazas as well as complex Venetian swimming pool.
+The attraction of Coral Gables is the likes of the themed villages from various cultures like the 18th Century of France and the French Normandy, Dutch, Chinese, Florida Pioneer, and South African.
+The place is also garnished by beautiful fountains and stunning plazas as well as a complex Venetian swimming pool.

-With a free map provided by the City of Coral Gables, you are able to explore the city by yourself.
+With a free map provided by the City of Coral Gables, you can explore the city by yourself.

 9) Bal Harbour

-All you have to do is check the lively schedule of theirs to find out what is up and coming.
+All you have to do is check their lively schedule of to find out what is up and coming.

 10) Sunset Time

-Now what is a South Beach vacation without the sunset?
-There are perfect spots to catch the sundowner time almost all over of Miami.
-Book a waterside table at Smith & Wollensky located in South Pointe Park as you watch the ultimate sunset while sipping cocktail and enjoying the majestic orange skies with yachts and ships complimenting the seas.
+Now, what is a South Beach vacation without the sunset?
+There are perfect spots to catch the sundowner time almost all over Miami.
+Book a waterside table at Smith & Wollensky in South Pointe Park as you watch the ultimate sunset while sipping cocktails and enjoying the majestic orange skies with yachts and ships complimenting the seas.

-Other popular spot to enjoy your sunset is the Sunset Lounge at the Mondrian South Beach Hotel Residences where you will overlook the skyline of downtown Miami and Biscayne Bay at 1100 West Avenue.
-For more extreme measures, rent a sky plane at Miami Sky Plane and fly off into the sunset just like the scenes you see in the movies.
+Another popular spot to enjoy your sunset is the Sunset Lounge at the Mondrian South Beach where you will overlook the skyline of downtown Miami and Biscayne Bay at 1100 West Avenue.
+For more extreme measures, rent a sky plane at Miami Sky Plane and fly off into the sunset like the scenes you see in the movies.